oshahliver/picse/README.md

 ```
 git clone https://github.com/oshahliver/PICS.git
 ```
 Navigate to the project root.
-From there you first have to build the static libraries for the extension modules:
+From there you first have to build the static libraries for the extension modules (requires gfortran to be installed on the system):

 ```
 make static
 ```

 Then the package can be installed from the ```setup.py``` file as:
 ```
 python3 -m pip install .
 ```

-NOTE: This was only tested on a Linux Ubuntu system.
+NOTE: The installation process was only tested on a Linux Ubuntu system.

 ## Basic usage